 Achieving sub-millisecond Redis latency with Java clients and client-side caching

-In my previous Redis blog we discovered what Redis really is!
-It’s an open source in-memory data structures server.
+In my previous Redis blog, we discovered what Redis really is!
+It’s an open-source in-memory data structures server.
 And we discovered how fast it is!
 For a 6 node Instaclustr Managed Redis cluster latencies are under 20ms and throughput is in the millions of “gets” and “sets” a second.
-However, in order to actually use Redis as a low-latency server in a real application you need to use one of the many programming language-specific Redis clients.
-And did you know that Redis also works as a cache (server or client side), so it is possible to get even better latency results.
-In this blog we try out two different Redis Java clients (Jedis and Redisson), and explore Redisson client-side caching in more detail.
+However, in order to actually use Redis as a low-latency server in a real application, you need to use one of the many programming language-specific Redis clients.
+And did you know that Redis also works as a cache (server or client side), so it is possible to get even better latency results?
+In this blog, we try out two different Redis Java clients (Jedis and Radisson) and explore Redisson client-side caching in more detail.

 1. Redis Java Clients: Jedis and Redisson